 Zoë Wells is a writer and poet currently studying at the University of Warwick.
 She grew up in Geneva, Switzerland, before moving to the UK to study at UWC Atlantic College, Wales.

 She primarily writes long-form fiction and is an aspiring novelist.
-Her work has been featured in a number of publications, including Epoque, Bandit Fiction, Hypertrophic Press, and Use Your Words.
+Her work has been featured in a number of publications, including Epoque, Bandit Fiction, Hypertrophic Press, and White Wall Review, amongst others.
 This website collates her published works: short stories, poetry, articles, videos, and performances.
-She is currently Head Editor at Kamena Magazine.
+She was previously Head Editor at Kamena Magazine, during which time the magazine was shortlisted for a STACK Student Magazine of the Year Award.
 She is also an English tutor and TEFL-qualified English foreign-language teacher.